Norwich University: Dewey Hall

-Named for Admiral of the Navy George Dewey (NU 1852–1854), and completed in 1902, Dewey Hall is one of the oldest buildings in the Northfield campus.
-It was originally four stories high with the lower floor occupied by offices of the university's administration, the library and museum.
-Office space for trustees and faculty, a chapel with a seating of five hundred and the United States Weather Bureau were located on the fourth floor.
-With the departure of the Weather Bureau in 1909 and the completion of the then new Carnegie Library in 1907, the Hall was primarily used by the Military Department.
+Named for Admiral of the Navy George Dewey (NU 1852–1854), and completed in 1902, Dewey Hall is one of the oldest buildings on the Northfield campus.
+It was originally four stories high with the lower floor occupied by offices of the university's administration, the library, and museum.
+Office space for trustees and faculty, a chapel with a seating of five hundred, and the United States Weather Bureau were located on the fourth floor.
+With the departure of the Weather Bureau in 1909 and the completion of the then-new Carnegie Library in 1907, the Hall was primarily used by the Military Department.
 In October 1925 a fire gutted the building which led to its reconstruction as a three-story structure.

 Hollis House

-Hollis House is today the location of a number of classrooms and offices of the College of Liberal Arts.
-Built in 1852, the building was until 1909 the house of a number of prominent residents of Northfield.
+Hollis House is today the location of several classrooms and offices of the College of Liberal Arts.
+Built in 1852, the building was until 1909 the house of several prominent residents of Northfield.
 When sold that year to the university, it became part of the US Weather Bureau's station collocated on campus.
 The building was later named for David B. "Dixie" Hollis (NU 1922) who upon his death in 1993 gave what was then the largest donation in the university's history: $7 million.

 Engineering, Math and Science Complex

-The Engineering, Math and Science Complex houses the David Crawford School of Engineering as well as the departments of Geology, Chemistry, Physics, Biology, Mathematics and Sports Medicine.
+The Engineering, Math, and Science Complex houses the David Crawford School of Engineering as well as the departments of Geology, Chemistry, Physics, Biology, Mathematics, and Sports Medicine.
 An addition of Nursing was completed in 2011.
-The complex (known as the "U" building) is composed of six sections: Juckett, Partridge and Tompkins Halls, the Science Building, Bartolleto Hall and the Cabot Annex.
+The complex (known as the "U" building) is composed of six sections: Juckett, Partridge, and Tompkins Halls, the Science Building, Bartolleto Hall, and the Cabot Annex.
 The complex was completed in 1997 and replaced a previous set of 1940s- and 1950s-era facilities.
-The Engineering, Math and Science Complex also contains the university's Information Technology Services office.
+The Engineering, Math, and Science Complex also contains the university's Information Technology Services office.

 Kreitzberg Library

 Kreitzberg Library is named in recognition of Barbara and Chairman of the Board of Trustees Fred Kreitzberg (NU 1957).
 The library has a catalog of more than 240,000 books, about 45,000 electronic journals, and a collection of federal government publications.
 The Norwich University Archives and Special Collections has rare books and unique source materials relating to military history, the history of Vermont, and the history of the university.
 The 58000 sqft library was designed by Perry Dean Rogers Architects.
-It was completed in 1993 at a cost of $8.1 million.
+It was completed in 1993 for $8.1 million.
 In 2015, a renovation project brought the library into the twenty-first century with enhancements including new workstations, group-study and collaborative-learning areas, new technology-enabled classrooms, and a café.
 Additional improvements include two new conference rooms, a 77 percent increase in the number of seats, and an increase in data speeds.